Roger Highfield: Awards and honours

 Highfield was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to public engagement with science.

+In 2024, Highfield was made an Honorary Fellow of the Royal Academy of Engineering.

 Personal life

 Highfield met his wife, Julia Brookes, at the University of Oxford.
-They married in 1992, at Sandals, Montego Bay.

-They have one son and one daughter.
+They married in 1992 and have one son and one daughter.